 Instructions

-- In the bowl of an electric mixer, cream together butter and peanut butter.
+- In the bowl of an electric mixer, cream together butter, peanut butter, granulated sugar and brown sugar.

 - Beat in eggs (one at a time), vanilla, protein powder, and baking soda.